 When baked in its skin and without butter or oil, this vegetable contains 103 calories, no fat or cholesterol and 15 percent of the daily recommended amount of fiber.–LiveStrong

-Some of the white beans I use are navy or cannellini.
-Chickpeas don’t work well for this.
+Some of the white beans I use in this recipe are navy or cannellini.
+Chickpeas don’t work well for this, in my opinion, because of their firmness even after cooked.

 I didn’t have one can of white beans in the house, which I will rectify this evening.
 I resorted to two cans of rinsed black beans and although the soup is not super attractive, oh my but it’s delish!